A red umbrella sitting in the middle of many grey umbrellas.

-• Within a few hours my appeal was summarily denied and our PRP Facebook Group vanished.
+• Within a few hours my appeal was summarily denied and our PRP Facebook Group and 2,370 of our 2,371 members have lost access to important healthcare information.

-There are other important tasks at hand.
 We’ll figure this out and move forward – the favorite direction of every PRPer.

 Bill McCue

-The PRP (Pityriasis Rubra Pilaris) Alliance is a patient advocacy organization.
-Since November 2013, the PRP Alliance has served the global PRP community and supported the ever-expanding membership of the PRP Facebook Support Group.
-Membership has grown from less than 120 to more than 2,100.
+The PRP (Pityriasis Rubra Pilaris) Alliance is a patient advocacy organization founded in November 2013.
+To that end we have served the PRP global community and supported the ever-expanding membership of the PRP Facebook Support Group.
+Membership has grown from less than 120 to more than 2,300.
+The mission of the PRP Alliance is to advocate for the timely and accurate diagnosis of PRP the implementation of more effective and accessible treatment options, and an increase in PRP-specific research.

 • Every PRP patient, young or old, begins their PRP journey at the same starting point — the first milestone: onset.
 We had no idea what was happening to our skin nor the journey upon which we were about to embark.